scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

 - `ttl` - (Optional, defaults to `3600`) Time To Live of the record in seconds.

-- `priority` - (Optional, defaults to `0`) The priority of the record (mostly used with an `MX` record)
+- `priority` - (Optional, defaults to `0`) The priority of the record (mostly used with an `MX` record).

 ### Dynamic records

 - `geo_ip` - (Optional) The Geo IP provides DNS resolution based on the user’s geographical location.
 You can define a default IP that resolves if no Geo IP rule matches, and specify IPs for each geographical zone.
-[Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#geo-ip-records)
+[Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#geo-ip-records).
-    - `matches` - (Required) The list of matches. *(Can be more than one)*
+    - `matches` - (Required) The list of matches. *(Can be more than one)*.
         - `countries` - (Optional) List of countries (eg: `FR` for France, `US` for the United States, `GB` for Great Britain, etc.).
-[Check the list of all country codes](https://api.scaleway.com/domain-private/v2beta1/countries)
+[Check the list of all country codes](https://api.scaleway.com/domain-private/v2beta1/countries).
         - `continents` - (Optional) List of continents (eg: `EU` for Europe, `NA` for North America, `AS` for Asia, etc.).
-[Check the list of all continent codes](https://api.scaleway.com/domain-private/v2beta1/continents)
+[Check the list of all continent codes](https://api.scaleway.com/domain-private/v2beta1/continents).
-        - `data` (Required) The data of the match result
+        - `data` (Required) The data of the match result.

 - `http_service` - (Optional) The DNS service checks the provided URL on the configured IPs and resolves the request to one of the IPs, by excluding the ones not responding to the given string to check.
-[Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#healthcheck-records)
+[Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#healthcheck-records).
-    - `ips` - (Required) List of IPs to check
+    - `ips` - (Required) List of IPs to check.
-    - `must_contain` - (Required) Text to search
+    - `must_contain` - (Required) Text to search.
-    - `url` - (Required) URL to match the `must_contain` text to validate an IP
+    - `url` - (Required) URL to match the `must_contain` text to validate an IP.
-    - `user_agent` - (Optional) User-agent used when checking the URL
+    - `user_agent` - (Optional) User-agent used when checking the URL.
     - `strategy` - (Required) Strategy to return an IP from the IPs list.
-Can be `random`, `hashed`, or `all`
+Can be `random`, `hashed`, or `all`.

-- `view` - (Optional) The answer to a DNS request is based on the client’s (resolver) subnet. *(Can be more than 1)* [Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#views-records)
+- `view` - (Optional) The answer to a DNS request is based on the client’s (resolver) subnet. *(Can be more than 1)* [Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#views-records).
-    - `subnet` - (Required) The subnet of the view
+    - `subnet` - (Required) The subnet of the view.
-    - `data` - (Required) The data of the view record
+    - `data` - (Required) The data of the view record.

 - `weighted` - (Optional) You provide a list of IPs with their corresponding weights.
 These weights are used to proportionally direct requests to each IP.
-Depending on the weight of a record more or fewer requests are answered with their related IP compared to the others in the list. *(Can be more than 1)* [Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#weight-records)
+Depending on the weight of a record more or fewer requests are answered with their related IP compared to the others in the list. *(Can be more than 1)* [Check the documentation for more information](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#weight-records).
-    - `ip` - (Required) The weighted IP
+    - `ip` - (Required) The weighted IP.
     - `weight` - (Required) The weight of the IP as an integer UInt32.

 ## Attributes reference

-This section lists the attributes that are automatically exported when the `domain_record` resource is created:
+This section lists the attributes that are exported when the `scaleway_domain_record` resource is created:

 - `id` - The ID of the record.

 - `fqdn` - The FQDN of the record.

-~> **Important:** Domain records' IDs are of the form `{dns_zone}/{id}`.
+~> **Important:** Domain records' IDs are in the `{dns_zone}/{id}` format.
 The ID of a record should look like the following: `subdomain.domain.tld/11111111-1111-1111-1111-111111111111`.

 ## Multiple records